Welcome to SortedREACT! Here you’ll find a brief overview of REACT’s component parts and what you can do with them.

 - For information on the error codes that REACT’s APIs can return, see the Error Codes page.

 REACT’s webhooks enable you to build services that respond to shipping events proactively.
-During the webhook setup process, you associate a particular webhook with a shipment state or group of states.
-When an event puts a particular shipment into one of those states, REACT sends details of the event and its associated shipment to a URL of your choice.
+During the webhook setup process, you associate a particular webhook with a set of conditions.
+When an event puts a particular shipment into one of those conditions, REACT sends details of the event and its associated shipment to a URL of your choice.
 You can then feed this data into whatever application you choose.

 Webhooks can be configured from the Settings > Webhooks tab on the REACT Dashboard.
 The settings you select on this page depend on the service that is to receive the webhook data.
 You’ll need to know:

-In REACT, webhooks are triggered by Shipment State Groups.
-A Shipment State Group is a list of shipment states or tags that acts as a webhook trigger.
-When a shipment meets any of these criteria, any webhooks configured for that group will deploy.
-Each webhook can be triggered by multiple Shipment State Groups, and each Shipment State Group can be associated with multiple webhooks.
+In REACT, webhooks are triggered by shipment filters.
+A shipment filter is a list of shipment states, tags, and calculated events that acts as a webhook trigger.
+When a shipment meets any of these criteria, any webhooks configured for that filter will deploy.
+Each webhook can be triggered by multiple shipment filters, and each shipment filter can be associated with multiple webhooks.

-You can create Shipment State Groups from the Settings > Shipment State Groups tab on the REACT Dashboard.
+You can create shipment filters from the Settings > Shipment Filters tab on the REACT Dashboard.

-For more information on creating and maintaining Shipment States Groups and webhooks, see the Managing Webhooks page.
+For more information on creating and maintaining Shipment Filters and webhooks, see the Managing Webhooks page.

 The UI gives REACT admins an intuitive set of tools with which to monitor shipments and configure system operation.
 It has three main functions - Reporting, Configuration, and User Management.